mweitzel/boa/readme.md

 function* renderTemplateAndDataToHTMLBody(next) {
   yield *next
   this.body = htmlRender(this.path, this.templateName, this.pageData)
-}
+  // the the `yield *next` first, this expects each `clientRoute` function
+  // to attache `templateName` and `pageData` to the koa/boa context object }
 ```

-On the client side, you'll need to handle push and pop state history, and re-renders with a new path on clicks.
+On the client side, you'll re-render the new path to respond to clicks, push, and pop state history.

 It might look something like the following: